Rugby is far more than just a game and is a national passion and a determining influence on New Zealand life and culture.

 First New Zealand rugby team

 The first national touring New Zealand rugby team - sporting blue jerseys with a golden fern - played and won a series of eight games in New South Wales in 1884.
+Despite not yet being in black the New Zealand rugby team began it's dominance from an early stage.

 Over the decades, New Zealand rugby players have earned a name as proud, hard-hitting and skillful sportsmen.